jquast/telnetlib3/DESIGN.rst

 The ``IAC-GA`` signal has been recently restored for character-at-a-time servers, such as the competition nethack server alt.nethack.org, targeted at client scripts that play using AI decision-making routines.

+Later note: actually this seems to be common with MUD's, will require some experimentation with 'mudlet' client.

 Local Line Mode
 ---------------